8 Awesome Gifts for Travelers Who Can’t Sleep

-Regardless of the endless buzz of airplane engines, the chattering of the couple across the aisle wails from the baby two rows back, and the distracting smells from flatulent passengers, there are some people who still find it easy to drop off while traveling.
+Regardless of the endless buzz of airplane engines, the chattering of the couple across the aisle, the wails from the baby two rows back, and the distracting smells from flatulent passengers, there are some people who still find it easy to drop off while traveling.

-If you or someone you know find it difficult to fall asleep while taking a long-distance bus, plane, boat or train journey, or perhaps have trouble falling asleep in a new place, check out these awesome gifts which will have you getting shut-eye in no time.
+If you or someone you know find it difficult to fall asleep while taking a long-distance bus, plane, boat or train journey, or perhaps have trouble falling asleep in a new place, check out these awesome gifts which will have you getting excellent quality shut-eye in no time at all.

 1. Eye Masks

 Gone are the days when an eye mask was just a ski goggles-shaped bit of fabric on overly stretchy elastic.
 There are all sorts of eye masks these days, from simple to fancy.

 Eye massage technology, contoured memory foam, calming gel, gentle vibration, warming and cooling sensations, lightweight silk… the list goes on and on.

 Or, if you’re not shopping for yourself but looking for a gift with a comedy factor, you can’t beat a novelty eye mask.
 From bug-eyed stares and cute animals to calming images matched with profanities, there’s a wide selection to choose from!

 If you can’t get to sleep without the gentle sound of waves breaking onto a beach (or simply want to block out the sound of the little squealers in the seat in front) then you won’t get far without some specially designed sleep headphones.

 Normal earbuds have the tendency to pop out of your ears just as you’re finally dropping off, and traditional headphones are uncomfortable to sleep in, as I’m sure you already know!